DETAILED ACTION

 make a determination prior to forwarding the probing packet to any egress interface that the probing packet meets a lifecycle-ending condition (paragraph [0020], “expired TTL” teaches lifecycle-ending condition, “Packets can get dropped inside a network device because of various reasons.
 This includes packet lookup pointing to discard function, expired TTL” teaches the determination is made prior to forwarding to any egress because it was dropped inside the network device); and

-perform a packet analysis on the probing packet to obtain packet information for optimizing network paths (paragraph [0019], “…As described below, network devices include a traffic monitor that inspects (e.g., samples, etc.) dropped packets and forwards dropped packet metadata to a monitor service”, i.e. inspection and extracting metadata of dropped packet teaches performing packet analysis on the probing packet, and fig. 5, 506, and paragraph [0051], i.e. that the information, received by the controller, after packet inspection are used to trigger an automatic remedial action on a component on the flow path, thus “optimizing network paths”), the packet analysis including analyzing the header of the probing packet to determine which egress interface is on a path to an ingress interface of a destination network device (paragraph [0019], “…direction (ingress/egress), input interface, and/or output interface on which this packet was flowing…”) and
+perform a packet analysis on the probing packet to obtain packet information for optimizing network paths (paragraph [0019], “…As described below, network devices include a traffic monitor that inspects (e.g., samples, etc.) dropped packets and forwards dropped packet metadata to a monitor service”, i.e. inspection and extracting metadata of dropped packet teaches performing packet analysis on the probing packet, and fig. 5, 506, and paragraph [0051], i.e. that the information, received by the controller, after packet inspection are used to trigger an automatic remedial action on a component on the flow path, thus “optimizing network paths”), the packet analysis including analyzing the header of the probing packet to determine the egress interface for the probing packet, wherein the egress interface for the probing packet is on a path to an ingress interface of the destination network device (paragraph [0019], “…direction (ingress/egress), input interface, and/or output interface on which this packet was flowing…”) and

 based on the packet analysis, provide the packet information to a network monitoring manager (fig. 5, 510).